-An active deployable tensegrity structure at IMAC, EPFL (Switzerland).
+A structurally integrated active deployable tensegrity model at IMAC, EPFL (Switzerland).

 Structural design and optimization

-Structures are designed to safisfy safety and serviceability criteria.
+Structures are designed to satisfy safety and serviceability criteria.
 Traditional design strategies are based on iterative approaches similar to gradient search.
 However, the solutions that satisfy these criteria may not be unique.
 Moreover, the size and complexity of the corresponding design spaces is often unknown and large.
-Analysis and optimization techniques are thus required to identify design solutions for safety and serviceability as well as other project constraints.
+We explore analysis and optimization techniques to identify design solutions for safety and serviceability as well as other project constraints.